 - State and federal investigations and enforcement actions

 He draws on two decades of experience guiding clients through the rigorous demands of white-collar matters, civil litigation, and the intersection of the two.
 Mr. Reckler helps clients define optimal strategic outcomes and devises plans to achieve results as quickly and efficiently as possible.

-Mr. Reckler has represented global financial institutions and their employees in connection with a number of recent high-stakes investigations and regulatory proceedings, including those related to the subprime mortgage market, alleged manipulation of financial benchmarks, and other alleged violations of federal securities laws.
-He also regularly represents clients in complex commercial disputes in both state and federal courts.
+Mr. Reckler regularly represents global financial institutions and their employees in connection with high-stakes investigations and regulatory proceedings.
+His past representations have included those related to alleged manipulation of financial benchmarks, the subprime mortgage market, and other alleged violations of federal securities laws.

 Mr. Reckler’s recent experience includes representing:

-- CrossFit, Inc., as plaintiff in a high-profile false advertising and unfair competition lawsuit against a key competitor
+- CrossFit, as plaintiff, in a high-profile false advertising and unfair competition lawsuit against a key competitor

 - A major petrochemical company in criminal and civil antitrust litigation, as well as civil litigation for fraud and breach of contract

-- The chief executive officer of a major healthcare company in connection with government investigations and civil suits related to stock option grant practices
+- A major healthcare company’s CEO in government investigations and civil suits related to stock-options grant practices

-- A major oil company in connection with state, federal, and international probes of the United Nations Oil-for-Food Programme
+- A major oil company in state, federal, and international probes of alleged kickbacks